 The American Academy of Pediatric Dentists (AAPD) advises that children be seen by a dentist as soon as possible after cutting their first tooth.
 At Helotes Pediatric Dentistry & Orthodontics, we are happy to see your child for their first dental visit once they are 6 months old.

 The American Academy of Pediatric Dentists (AAPD) advises that children be seen for a checkup every 6 months.
-These visits allow Dr. Moreno to closely monitor new changes in your child’s mouth and ensure that you, as a parent, have the information you need to promote continued oral health in your child.
+These visits allow Dr. Rodriguez to closely monitor new changes in your child’s mouth and ensure that you, as a parent, have the information you need to promote continued oral health in your child.
 We may suggest additional checkups if your child is more susceptible to cavities, or if your child is showing signs of orthodontic problems.

 Dental fluoride treatments are safe and effective in decreasing the amount of cavities in children.
-Dr. Moreno often recommends fluoride treatments along with dental sealants to protect your child’s teeth.
+Dr. Rodriguez often recommends fluoride treatments along with dental sealants to protect your child’s teeth.
 Fluoride acts as a shield for the tooth’s outer enamel and can actually reverse early dental decay in some children.

 Our San Antonio pediatric dental practice uses digital x-rays to produce enhanced computer images of our patient’s teeth, gums, and other oral structures and conditions.
 Digital x-rays are key to early detection and effective treatment of dental problems and expose your child to lower levels of radiation than traditional film x-rays.